 L.D.
 Davis is a distributor of glue strips.
 There are four levels of tackiness available and our standard rolls come as a continuous roll which is 300 feet of glue on a roll made up of two 150-foot lines of glue that are each 1/8” wide by 1/32” thick.
 Tack levels available are: low, medium, high and super.

 L.D.
-Davis is also a distributor of glue dots.
-Dots can come in four different levels of tackiness: low, medium, high and super.
+Davis is also a distributor of dots of glue.
+These dots can come in four different levels of tackiness: low, medium, high and super.

 Our standard rolls are 6,000 dots to a roll, and each dot is 3/8” diameter by 1/32” thick.